-As of September 30, 2020, the Organization had used all of the loan proceeds for qualifying costs and as a result, management believes the PPP Loan will be fully forgiven.
+As of September 30, 2020, the Organization had used all of the loan proceeds for qualifying costs and as a result, management believed the PPP Loan would be fully forgiven.
 Based on its facts and circumstances, the Organization elected to recognize the loan forgiveness as of September 30, 2020 and reflect the full amount of \$1,372,200 as Forgiveness of Paycheck Protection Program Loan in the accompanying 2020 combined statement of activities.
+In December 2020, the Organization received notice from its lender that the PPP Loan had been forgiven.